AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 ![Batch set recipe image](assets/se_batch_set_recipe.png)

-Grouping for the shared asset name part of the Spin Set is added to the Match field (as highlighted).
+Grouping for the shared asset name part of the spinning set is added to the Match field (as highlighted).
 The variable part of the asset name containing the row and column is added to the Row and Column fields, respectively.

-When the Spin Set is uploaded and published, you would activate the name of the 2D Spin Set recipe that is listed under **[!UICONTROL Batch Set Presets]** in the Upload Job Options dialog box.
+When the spinning set is uploaded and published, you would activate the name of the 2D Spin Set recipe that is listed under **[!UICONTROL Batch Set Presets]** in the Upload Job Options dialog box.

 **To create a Batch Set Preset for the auto generation of a 2D Spin Set:**